 Think of your top three competitors.
 They have a similar product.
 In fact, if your competitors really wanted to, they could come pretty close to replicating it.
 What they can’t replicate are your people.
 And it is your people who deliver your experience.
 An American Express survey found that 70 percent of consumers are willing to spend an average of 13 percent more with companies they believe provide excellent customer service.
 So the good news is that if you understand that your company is in the experience business and you get the experience right, you reap more revenue and repeat customers.

 The bad news is that, in the same survey, 78 percent of consumers claimed they have abandoned a transaction or not made an intended purchase because of a poor service experience.

-Ultimately, for you to retain your customers you have to think like your customer.
-You have to understand that you are in the experience business and the customer is paying for his experience, not yours.
+Ultimately, for you to retain your customers you have to understand that you are in the experience business and the customer is paying for his experience, not yours.

 So how do you create an experience that will retain your customers and attract new ones?
 Here’s how in just three steps:

 No Surprises.
 Find out what that expectation is of your customer.
 Then deliver it plus one percent more.
 That’s a take on the “Underpromise.
 Overdeliver” service mantra.
 As a hotel general manager, I defined that the restaurant could never run out of any item that was on the menu.
 Be the Customer.
 The menu was actually our promise in writing.
 If the customer orders and the server says they have just run out of it, then it is an unexpected bad surprise for the customer.
 The server, manager and chef thinks it’s OK to run out of something – our experience.
 If they kept everything in stock beyond demand it would lead to higher food costs – still our experience.
 But the customer sees it on the menu and expects that he can get it with no surprises – his experience.
 And the bottom line is the customer is paying for his experience, not ours.